danielcorin/blog/content/til/devbox/quick-postgres-db.md

 psql chinook -f out.sql
 ```

-Note, since I never specified `-U`, I create all of these things as my system user, not as the typical `postgres` user.
+Note: since I never specified `-U`, I create all of these things as my system user, not as the typical `postgres` user.
 This seems to work fine for `devbox` but keep this in mind if you are running the database for an app that uses a consistent user name.

 Lastly, we can check to see all the data is loaded as we expect